Transmitting qubits through relativistic fields: Introduction

-The conventional account of quantum communication through, e.g., the electromagnetic field is straightforward: an excited atom decays, emitting a photon, and another atom in its ground state absorbs the photon.
-However, when analyzed rigorously in the context of quantum field theory, this intuitive view reveals itself to be too simplistic to capture all of the features of wireless quantum communication.
-For example, special care needs to be taken regarding often-used approximations that can introduce a subtle break of causality \cite{martin-martinez_causality_2015}.
-Here, we present a rigorous study of the transmission of quantum information in wireless communication, focusing, in particular, on the task of \textit{quantum state transfer} \cite{cirac_quantum_1997}.
+In this context, the present Article studies the transmission of quantum information in wireless communication between localized signaling devices, focusing, in particular, on the task of \textit{quantum state transfer} \cite{cirac_quantum_1997}.

-The formal quantum channel between atoms, fully taking into account relativistic considerations, was first introduced in \cite{cliche_relativistic_2010}.
-It has been shown that such quantum channels exhibit surprising phenomena, such as the ability to transmit classical information without transmitting energy in certain circumstances \cite{jonsson_information_2015,jonsson_information_2016,jonsson_quantum_2017-1}.
+The conventional account of communication through, e.g., the electromagnetic field is straightforward: for example, an excited atom decays, emitting a photon, and another atom in its ground state absorbs the photon.
+However, a rigorous analysis in quantum field theory shows that there are pitfalls that need to be carefully navigated regarding, in particular, often-used approximations that can introduce a subtle break of causality \cite{martin-martinez_causality_2015}.
+Important for our purposes here is the quantum channel between localized quantum systems, such as atoms, that communicate through a relativistic quantum field, a concept that was first introduced in \cite{cliche_relativistic_2010}.
+It has been shown that such quantum channels exhibit surprising phenomena, such as the ability to transmit classical information without transmitting energy in certain circumstances \cite{jonsson_information_2015,jonsson_information_2016,jonsson_quantum_2017}.

-In the present paper, we focus on the fact that wireless signals can be emitted simultaneously in multiple directions.
-In classical communication, this feature enables a sender to reach many receivers at once, but for the transmission of quantum information, this can be a major obstacle.
-Indeed, obstructions to obtaining a finite quantum channel capacity for wireless communication via a field should be expected because of the no-cloning theorem: If Alice was able to reliably broadcast quantum information such that it could be received by multiple independent (e.g., space-like separated) Bobs independently, then her message could be cloned.

-Therefore, non-zero quantum capacity can only be achieved when the symmetry of the sender-field interaction is broken and the sender's signal is emitted highly focused in one direction.
-Alternatively, when two or more receivers receive equal signals from the sender, then these receivers will need to cooperate in order to establish a channel with non-zero quantum capacity with the sender.
-While this latter aspect may appear as an obstacle to quantum information transmission by itself, it can also be viewed as a feature: The fact that different receivers are forced to cooperate may enable the implementation of tasks such as quantum bit commitment or quantum secret sharing.
-On quantum bit commitment or secret sharing, see, in particular, \cite{kent_unconditionally_1999,hillery_quantum_1999,gottesman_theory_2000,holevo_entanglement-breaking_2008}.